Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Introduction

-In this paper, we have built upon these previous works to develop a machine-learning framework that learns the connection between key galaxy baryonic properties and their host dark matter halo properties, which can be used to populate an entire N-body simulation.
-Our goal is to develop an accurate framework for predicting a wide range of properties of galaxies, particularly for the SFR and gas content.
-The previous works discussed above, focused primarily on predicting central galaxy properties, which are most closely connected to halo assembly.
-However, to populate a full set of galaxies in an N-body simulation requires handling both centrals and satellites (i.e. sub-halos in an N-body simulation), with satellites following different relations since they are subject to additional processes such as tidal and ram pressure stripping.
-Moreover, the previous frameworks have generally struggled to automate the dichotomy in star-forming versus quenched systems, particularly around $L^\star$.
-Thus bringing these ML techniques to maturity requires developing an end-to-end pipeline to optimally predict a wide range of properties for the full galaxy population from dark matter information alone.
+In this paper, we build on these previous works to develop an ML framework, that learns the connection between key galaxy baryonic properties and their host dark matter halo properties, and which can be used to populate an entire N-body simulation.
+Our goal is to develop an accurate framework for predicting a wide range of galaxy properties, especially SFR and gas content.
+The previous works discussed above focused primarily on predicting central galaxy properties, which are most closely connected to halo assembly.
+However, populating a full set of galaxies in an N-body simulation also requires handling both centrals and satellites (i.e. subhalos in an N-body simulation), with satellites following different relations since they are subject to additional processes such as tidal and ram-pressure stripping.
+Moreover, previous frameworks have generally struggled to automate the dichotomy between SF and Q systems, particularly around $L^\star$.
+Thus, bringing these ML techniques to maturity requires an end-to-end pipeline to optimally predict a wide range of properties for the full galaxy population from dark matter information alone.